Hi, I'm Susan~

 Author: Helping Children of Divorce (Schocken Books)

-Wife, counselor/educator, author, daughter, far-away-living adult child --with a brother back home.
-Although my parents died at ages 88 and 94, I continue to be a far-away-living daughter-in-law (her only "daughter") of my husband's inspirational mother (age 99).
-She still lives independently in her home and is one of the Sr. Advisors to this blog.
+Wife, daughter, sister, far-away-living adult child.
+My parents died at ages 88 and 94.
+I'm a far-away-living daughter-in-law (her only "daughter") of my husband's inspirational mother (age 100), living alone, independently in her home of 65+ years and one of the Sr. Advisors to my blog.

-Summer 2008 I completed a manuscript to help adult children facing their parents' aging challenges.
-A top NY literary agent said she loved the manuscript.
-However the late 2008 economic climate created a very bad time for publishing.
-She suggested I write a blog using ideas and insights from the manuscript, as well as timely information.
+Summer '08 I completed a manuscript for a 2nd book, to help adult children facing their parents' aging challenges.
+While a top NY literary agent had the manuscript, the late 2008 economic collapse was bad for publishing.
+She suggested I write a blog using ideas and insights from the manuscript + timely information.
 Help!
 Aging Parents is the result.

 About This Blog

 Help!
-Aging Parents, published Tuesday and Saturday nights, is committed to sharing the best information, professional advice, personal experiences and creative ideas to help parents age as independently and well as possible until the very end.
+Aging Parents, published Tuesday and Saturday nights, is committed to sharing the best information, professional advice, personal experiences and creative ideas.

 Tag Archives: senior preparing food for self